kvjoshi/tauri-modbus-rust/README.md

+# Run Using
+currently reading only at 192.168.1.13

+    yarn tauri dev

+ or

+    yarn tauri build

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.